gdsbook/book/notebooks/02_spatial_data.md

 ### This categorization is now breaking up (data is data)

+hexagons/universalism
+- support as a data problem, good interpolators mean we don't need to worry about support.
+- common scales/formats for visualization (h3, rasterization to webmerc zooms, etc. )

 examples of
 - mapping between
 - changes in "typical" representations of